 Right now, people will stop and look at AR-inspired experiences, regardless of the campaign's overall quality.
 But as more companies incorporate AR into their marketing strategies, and as AR technology becomes more ubiquitous, you’ll need to produce more thoughtful campaigns to impress your audience.
 Eventually, AR will become mainstream, and its prevalence in the industry will make it harder to compete.Tim Cook, Apple’s CEO, has said that AR will one day be as important in our everyday lives as “eating three meals a day.”
 So, the question is -- how can your marketing strategy effectively capture an audience’s attention, once AR has become commonplace?

-Here, we’ll look at seven companies that use AR in innovative and inspiring ways.
+Here, we’ll look at eight companies that use AR in innovative and inspiring ways.
 These examples should be all the inspiration you need to brainstorm and execute a brilliant long-term AR marketing strategy.

 Augmented Reality Examples